aws/aws-pdk/packages/monorepo/docs/developer_guides/monorepo/dependencies.md

 !!!note
     If you're using the `MonorepoTsProject`, dependency versions in TypeScript subprojects will also be synchronised across the monorepo using [syncpack](https://github.com/JamieMason/syncpack).

-To upgrade dependencies for an individual TypeScript or Python project, you can run `pdk upgrade` within that package.
+To upgrade dependencies for an individual TypeScript or Python project, you can run `npx projen upgrade` within that package.